DARKNIGHT-20/DARKNIGHT-20/README.md

 - 👋 Hi, I’m @DARKNIGHT-20
-- 👀 I’m interested in Data Analysis with Rstudio
+- 👀 I’m interested in Data Analysis with Rstudio and I am new to Coding.
 - 🌱 I’m currently learning Python and Rstudio
-- 💞️ I’m looking to collaborate on cleaning data and a reseach project with Rstudio
+- 💞️ I’m looking to collaborate on cleaning data and a reseach project with Rstudio.
+I would like to learn python.
-- 📫 How to reach me at Personal1295@outlook
+- 📫 How to reach me at Personal1295@outlook.com
 - 😄 Pronouns: THEMAN
 - ⚡ Fun fact: COWBOYS-----------SUCKS